-During the teaching and learning activity, students learn to practice oral communication according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn to practice oral communication according to one of the following levels:

-Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Make language choices that are mundane and commonplace and partially support the effectiveness of the presentation.
+Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Language choices are mundane and commonplace and partially support the effectiveness of the presentation.
 Language presentation is generally appropriate to audience.
-Make language choices that are thoughtful and generally support the effectiveness of the presentation.
+Language choices are thoughtful and generally support the effectiveness of the presentation.
 Language presentation is appropriate to audience.
-Make language choices that are imaginative, memorable and compelling and enhance the effectiveness of the presentation.
+Language choices are imaginative, memorable and compelling and enhance the effectiveness of the presentation.
 Language presentation is continually adapted to audience.
-Make a presentation understandable through appropriate technical gestures (posture, gesture, eye contact and vocal expressiveness).
-Speaker appears tentative.
-Make a presentation interesting through appropriate technical gestures (posture, gesture, eye contact and vocal expressiveness).
-Speaker appears comfortable.
-Make a presentation compelling through appropriate technical gestures (posture, gesture, eye contact and vocal expressiveness).
-Speaker appears polished and confident.
+Delivery techniques (posture, gesture, eye contact and vocal expressiveness) make the presentation understandable and speaker appears tentative.
+Delivery techniques (posture, gesture, eye contact and vocal expressiveness) make the presentation interesting and speaker appears comfortable.
+Delivery techniques (posture, gesture, eye contact and vocal expressiveness) make the presentation compelling, and speaker appears polished and confident.

 Central message is basically understandable but is not often repeated and is not memorable.
 Central message is clear and consistent with the supporting material.
 Central message is compelling (precisely stated, appropriately repeated, memorable, and strongly supported).
-Acknowledge and respond to questioning based on their factual knowledge of topic.
-Respond and react knowledgably to questioning of their position.
-Actively engage in and help co create multiple interactions.
-Offer a basic defence of their argument in response to questioning.
-Spontaneously defend, adapt or expand their argument in response to critical questioning.
-Creatively adapt their argument and engage with critical questioning.
+The ability to take initiative depends on their familiarity with the subject and the interlocutor's status.
+Ability to respond and react to the interlocutors.
+Engage co-creating in multiples interactions including ones with high stakes.